Independent Review of Building Regulations and Fire Safety

 Objectives of the consultation

-The Review is being led by Dame Judith Hackitt.
-Its purpose is to make recommendations that will ensure we have a sufficiently robust regulatory system for the future and to provide further assurance to residents that the complete system is working to ensure the buildings they live in are safe and remain so.
-It examines building and fire safety regulations and related compliance and enforcement.
-The review is focusing on multi occupancy high rise residential buildings.
+The Review was led by Dame Judith Hackitt.
+Its purpose was to make recommendations that will ensure we have a sufficiently robust regulatory system for the future and to provide further assurance to residents that the complete system is working to ensure the buildings they live in are safe and remain so.
+It examined building and fire safety regulations and related compliance and enforcement.
+The review focused on multi occupancy high rise residential buildings.

 This call for evidence closed on 13 October 2017.

 To download the call for evidence document please follow the link below.